ambitus/linux-containers/examples/express-gateway/README.md

 >docker run -d -e LOG_LEVEL=debug --name express-gateway -v exgvol:/var/lib/eg:rw -p 4080:8080 -p 5876:9876 express-gateway
 ```

-## Basic express-gateway configuration
+### Basic Express Gateway configuration
 Here we begin to follow the express-gateway tutorial, “5-minute Getting Started Guide”, Part 1 “Specify a microservice and expose as an API”.

 The basic configuration provided in the tutorial defines an API (called “api”) with a single path value “/ip”, which uses a public REST API from httpbin.org to simply return a JSON payload containing the callers’ IP address.
 You can try this from a browser, or CLI commands such as curl or wget:

 ![testing basic config of express-gateway with a browser](images/browser-check-ip.png)

-The tutorial walks you toward the creation of a gateway configuration file, although it doesn’t provide a “complete” working version.
+The tutorial walks you toward the creation of a gateway configuration file, '/var/lib/eg/gateway.config.yml', although it doesn’t provide a “complete” working version.
 The express gateway configuration file is stored under path '/var/lib/eg' as file 'gateway.config.yml'.
 The following initial example adds a definition for an API called 'api' under the path '/ip', and a service endpoint for the external 'http.org' public service '/ip', which reports back some simple information about the originating caller.
 Finally, the pipelines section links the 'api' endpoint with the service endpoint.

-### /var/lib/eg/gateway.config.yml
 ```
 http:
     port: 8080